shazilkp/banking_system/README.md

 # Banking System
-This repository contains a full-stack banking system application built with Next.js, created as a course project for our Database Maagement Systems course, Winter Semester 24-25.
+This repository contains a full-stack banking system application built with Next.js, created as a course project for our Database Management Systems course, Winter Semester 24-25.
 It utilizes a MySQL database for data management and JWT (JSON Web Tokens) for secure authentication.
 The system features role-based access control, providing separate dashboards and functionalities for regular users and administrators.
 The project is named "NITC Bank" within the admin interface.

 ## Key Features